Skip to content

 text

-The first line, #include <stdio.h>, is a preprocessor directive that inserts the contents of the standard I/O library header file directly into the current position.
-If we don't include this header, the compiler won't know what printf is and will issue a warning or an error.
+The #include <stdio.h> in the first line is a preprocessor directive.
+It inserts the contents of the standard I/O library header verbatim into the current location.
+Without this header, the compiler doesn't know what printf is and will issue a warning or error.

 Step 2 — Breaking Down the Four Stages of Compilation

-Now let's break down how a .c file becomes an executable.
-The entire process is divided into four stages: preprocessing → compilation → assembly → linking.
-We can use GCC options to manually trigger each stage and observe the intermediate artifacts.
+Now let's break down how a .c file is transformed into an executable.
+The entire process is divided into four stages: Preprocessing → Compilation → Assembly → Linking.
+We can use GCC options to manually trigger each stage and observe the intermediate products.

 Stage 1: Preprocessing